Policy Number: 333

 B. Licensing Rice University Intellectual Property

-• 18.5% will be retained by Rice University for use in supporting innovation;
+• 18.5% to Rice for use in supporting innovation;

-• 14% will be provided to the inventors’/creators’ sponsoring department or organizational unit; and
+• 14% to the inventors’/creators’ sponsoring Rice department or organizational unit, and

-1. Rice University, in its sole discretion and consistent with the public interest, (i) may choose not to assert its ownership rights in any Intellectual Property that has been developed with the significant use of university funds or facilities (see Section IV.C. above); or (ii) may decide to assign its ownership rights in such Intellectual Property to the inventors/creators or (iii) may decide to license its rights in such Intellectual Property to the inventors/creators on an exclusive or nonexclusive basis (Subsections (i), (ii), (iii) collectively called “Release”).
-Decisions regarding whether to issue a Release of Intellectual Property to inventors/creators shall take into account the stage of development of the Intellectual Property and the obligations, if any, Rice University has assumed from any contracts or agreements for the development of such Intellectual Property.
-In general, a Release will not be granted for Intellectual Property that has not been reduced to practice or for Intellectual Property that is identified as a future or possible outcome of proposed research.
-Additionally, a Release will not be granted if the Intellectual Property is contractually obligated to an entity or such Release would result in an unmanageable conflict of interest or conflict of commitment.
-Questions about Releases should be directed to OTT.
+1. Rice, in its sole discretion and consistent with the public interest, may choose to (i) not assert its ownership rights in any IP developed with the significant use of university funds or facilities (see Section IV.C. above) or (ii) assign its ownership rights in the IP to the inventors/creators (Subsections (i) and (ii), collectively called “Release”).
+Decisions to issue a Release of IP shall account for the IP’s stage of development and the obligations, if any, Rice has assumed from federal funding or any contracts or agreements for the development of the IP.
+Rice will not grant a Release if the IP is contractually obligated to an entity, or if doing so will result in an unmanageable conflict of interest/conflict of commitment.

-2. Each and every Intellectual Property Release to inventors/creators will specify income rights for Rice University and may further impose other limitations or obligations, including, but not limited to, a nonexclusive license for Rice University to use the released Intellectual Property for teaching, scholarly, and other academically related purposes, nonprofit research, and to comply with United States government reporting and license requirements.
-Releases may additionally require the inventors/creators to demonstrate an ongoing technical and financial capability to commercialize the released Intellectual Property.
-When the Release is issued in the form of a license, the inventors/creators will be required to assume the future costs of filing and prosecuting such patent application and maintaining any patent rights when a patent is issued.
+2. Every IP Release under Section V.C.1.(ii) will specify income rights for Rice and may impose other limitations or obligations, including, but not limited to, a nonexclusive license for Rice to use the released IP for teaching, scholarly, and other academically related purposes, nonprofit research, and/or to comply with United States government reporting and license requirements.

 VI.
 Consulting

-It is the responsibility of all individuals subject to this Intellectual Property Policy to ensure that the terms of their Consulting agreements with third parties do not conflict with their obligations to Rice University and are consistent with all Rice University policies, including, but not limited to, this Intellectual Property Policy.
+All individuals subject to this policy must ensure that their consulting agreements with third parties do not conflict with their obligations to Rice and remain consistent with all Rice policies, including, but not limited to, this policy.

 VII.
 Cross References to Related Policies